 - Creamy Potato Soup

 - Hearty Barley and Vegetable

 Homemade Italian minestrone soup is one of our favorites.
 One reason is that it’s a great meal to make when you need to clean out some of those vegetables in the refrigerator before they go bad.

-Or, if you have frozen vegetables in the freezer, like most of us do, it’s so easy to pull this one-pot meal together without much effort.
+Or, if you have frozen vegetables in the freezer as most of us do, it’s so easy to pull this one-pot meal together without much effort.